-- A completed UMass Boston graduate admissions application form
+- A completed UMass Boston graduate admissions application form with application fee

 - Official transcripts of all prior academic work, including evidence of a bachelor’s degree from an accredited institution as well as a course in calculus plus at least five economics courses, including intermediate macroeconomics, intermediate microeconomics and economic statistics (all with grades of B or better)

 - A personal statementof at least 1200 words that includes your research interests, career goals and reasons for applying to the UMass Boston MA program

 - Three letters of recommendation from individuals who can assess the applicant’s academic and/or professional preparation for graduate work

 - An official report of scores on the general aptitude (verbal, quantitative, and analytic) sections of the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT)